-In This Graph a relation between log NTU vs log L/Gof natural and induced draft cooling tower has been established corresponding to the data shown in Appendix [A10].
+In This Graph a relation between log NTU vs log L/G of induced draft cooling tower has been established corresponding to the data shown in Appendix [A10].

-The figure (5.3) we can see there is exponential relation between $(\frac{L}{G})$ and NTU.
-Hence NTU α $(\frac{L}{G})$ n where n is the coefficient the available coefficient of cooling tower is defined as the point on a required coefficient curve at which a cooling tower will operate for specific operating condition.
-[Baker and H.A shyock, "Acomprehensive approach to analysis of cooling tower"].
-For calculating coefficient NTU and $\frac{L}{G}$ is plotted in logarithmic scale and conducting a linear fit data.
-As we can see in figure () we conducted a linear fit in ftool of matlab package to equation () and n coefficient was calculated as ().
+The figure (5.3) we can see there is exponential relation between $(\frac{L}{G})$ and NTU.NTU α $(\frac{L}{G})^n$ where n is the coefficient the available coefficient of cooling tower is defined as the point on a required coefficient curve at which a cooling tower will operate for specific operating condition.
+[14]. for calculating coefficient NTU and $\frac{L}{G}$ is plotted in logarithmic scale and conducting a linear fit data.
+As we can see in figure (5.3) we conducted a linear fit in ftool of matlab package to equation (3) and n coefficient was calculated as (4).
 The value doesn't lie with in average value.

 Figure 5.4: Efficiency vs Flow Rate at Constant Inlet Temp.
+38 ° C

-In This Graph a relation between Efficiency and Flow Rate at Constant Inlet Temperature of natural and induced draft cooling tower has been established in case of induced draft corresponding to the data shown in Appendix [A12]
+In This Graph a relation between Efficiency and Flow Rate at Constant Inlet Temperature of induced draft cooling tower has been established in case of induced draft corresponding to the data shown in Appendix [A12]